 Furthermore discipline in Australia was savage.
 Minor offences were punished by flogging.
 More serious offences were punished by hanging.
 The first person to be hanged in Australia was Thomas Barrett who was executed on 27 February 1788 for stealing food.
 The first woman to be hanged in Australia was Ann Davis who was executed on 23 November 1789.

 The oldest surviving building in Sydney is Cadman's Cottage, which was built in 1815-16 as a coxswains barracks.
 It was named after a John Cadman who once lived there.
 (Today Cadman's Cottage is used as an information center for the National Parks and Wildlife Service).

 Captain Phillip left Australia in December 1792.
 For three years Australia was left without a governor until John Hunter (1737-1821) took over.
 He was governor from 1795 to 1800 and he was followed by Philip King (1758-1808) who was governor from 1800 to 1806.

 Meanwhile the first Australian newspaper was published in 1803.
 It was called the Sydney Gazette and New South Wales Advertiser.
 However soon after the first fleet arrived intermittent conflict with the Indigenous Australians began.
-With their superior weapons the Europeans were bound to prevail and dispossess the indigenous people.
-However their greatest ally was disease.
+With their superior weapons, the Europeans were bound to prevail and dispossess the indigenous people.
+However, their greatest ally was a disease.
 The local indigenous population was devastated by smallpox.